-“Most of what I know and do was too new to be taught anywhere when I first learned to do it.
+“Most of what I know and do was too new to be taught anywhere when I first learned to do it.”
 First came the digitization of publishing in the mid 1980s, then the World Wide Web.
-Next, the pedagogical affordances of educational technology began to transform the economy of effort inside traditional institutions of learning and outside, in the workplace… and everywhere else.
+Next, the pedagogical affordances of educational technology began to “transform the economy of effort both inside and outside of traditional institutions of learning”.